 Switzerland is a land of stunning natural beauty and epic landscapes.
 This is a seriously beautiful, gush-worthy country.
-Even after 25+ visits to the land of Heidi, I never, ever get tired of Alpine mountain views, strolling the arcades in Bern, or eating the incredible array of Swiss food products to try in Switzerland.
-I mean, this is the land of chocolate and cheese y’all!
+Even after 25+ visits to the land of Heidi, I never, ever get tired of Alpine mountain views, strolling the arcades in Bern, or hiking in the Grisons region.
+And then there’s the food!
+There are many surprising and delicious Swiss food products to try in Switzerland.
+This is the land of chocolate and cheese y’all!

-The most important meal of the day begins with a Swiss buffet breakfast that should include meats, cheeses, eggs, freshly baked breads and croissants, and Swiss breakfast muesli.
+The most important meal of the day begins with a Swiss buffet breakfast.
+It can include meats, cheeses, eggs, freshly baked breads and croissants, and Swiss breakfast muesli.

 Bircher Muesli is made from oats soaked in yoghurt and milk overnight, with berries, seasonal fruit, grated apple, lemon juice and a choice of toppings like seeds, nuts or coconut flakes.
 It’s a healthy, hearty way to begin a day of skiing in Switzerland or one of urban exploration.